ph1go/eth_sync_committee/README.md

 Run `eth_sync_committee.py` to launch the application.

-Run with `-v/--validators` to specify your validator index(es).
+Run with `-v/--validators` followed by validator index numbers (separated by a space) to specify your validator index(es).
 You'll be prompted to add it/them to the validators file.
 Once you've added your validator(s) you can run the application without this argument.

 Run with `-p/--print-all` to print all of the validators in the current and next sync committees.